 Where to find the Pulse platform on your LinkedIn profile.

 I’ve found that most people on LinkedIn are not aware that they can make use of the Pulse platform, and don’t know how to access it.

 Go to your “Home” page and look for “Write an article” at the top of the center column.
 This takes you to a blank page on Pulse, where you can start writing.

 I suggest that you compose the content in a Word or other word processing document, so that you’re sure to thoroughly proofread it before hitting “Publish”.
 Don’t rely entirely on the Spell Check feature.
 Manually proofread the content several times, too.

 Your LinkedIn profile should include plenty of keywords and phrases relevant to the kinds of jobs you’re seeking.
 These typically represent your hard skills or areas of expertise.
-These keywords should be in your Professional Headline, Summary section, Skills section, Experience section and throughout the content in your profile.
+These keywords should be in your Profile Headline, About section, Skills & Endorsements section, Experience section and throughout the content in your profile.

-2. Before posting your first article on Pulse, make sure you have a photo and Professional Headline on your profile that is optimized with relevant keywords for SEO.
-People will see these at the top of your Pulse articles and be encouraged to jump over to view your profile.
+🎯 Before posting your first article on Pulse, make sure you have a photo and an optimized profile headline with relevant keywords for SEO.
+People will see these associated with your Pulse articles and be encouraged to jump over to view your profile.

-5. Write a short biography of a paragraph or two to go at the end of each of your posts.
+🎯 Write a short personal biography of a paragraph or two to go at the end of each of your posts.

 🎯 Use relevant keywords throughout your article.
 Add hashtags to the commentary of your article.
 They typically represent the main topics of your article, which will be the relevant keywords that help boost SEO for your article.